 - Receipt of any type of cytotoxic, biologic, or other systemic anticancer therapy (including investigational) within 4 weeks before first dose of study treatment

-- Has received prior therapy with an anti-PD-1, anti-PD-L1, or anti-PD-L2 agent or other checkpoint inhibitors in the adjuvant setting
+- Has received prior therapy with an anti-PD-1, anti-PD-L1, or anti-PD-L2 agent or other checkpoint inhibitors previously

 - Radiation therapy for bone metastasis =< 2 weeks, any other radiation therapy within 4 weeks before first dose of study treatment.
 Systemic treatment with radionuclides within 6 weeks before the first dose of study treatment.
 Subjects with clinically relevant ongoing complications from prior radiation therapy are not eligible